 The Crooked Billet roundabout and the A30 are operated by Highways England (HE).
 The A30 junction improvement programme is scheduled to commence in May 2020.

 Improvements to the Crooked Billet roundabout will be carried out separately to London Road, however these are expected to be complimentary and make it easier for people to make end-to-end journeys along the route via sustainable modes.

-HE are currently expected to commence work on the roundabout in Spring 2020.
 Surrey County Council are liaising with HE to ensure the coordination of the two schemes and to minimise any traffic disruption during the works.